ncatlab/nlab-content/pages/1268.md

-D-module is a sheaf of modules over the sheaf of regular differential operators (the latter notion depends on wheather we work over a scheme, manifold or analytic space etc.).
+A D-module is a sheaf of modules over the sheaf of regular differential operators (the latter notion depends on whether we work over a scheme, manifold or analytic space etc.).
 They are useful as a means of applying the methods of homological algebra and sheaf theory to the study of analytic systems of partial differential equations.

 #References#